Jesseatgao/movie-downloader/README.md

 `url [url ...]`: one or more web page URLs of video episodes, cover and playlist.

-`--playlist-items PLAYLIST_ITEMS`: desired episode indices in a playlist separated by commas, while the playlists are separated by semicolons,e.g.
+`--playlist-items PLAYLIST_ITEMS`: desired episode indices in a playlist separated by commas, while the playlists are separated by semicolons,
-    "--playlist-items 1,2,5-10", "--playlist-items 1,2,5-10;3-", and "--playlist-items 1,2,5-10;;-20".
+    e.g. `--playlist-items 1,2,5-10`, `--playlist-items 1,2,5-10;3-`, and `--playlist-items 1,2,5-10;;-20`.

 ### Credits
 * [**youtube-dl** - an App to download videos from YouTube and other video platforms](https://github.com/ytdl-org/youtube-dl)